-Phil Morris is at the Chapter Arts Centre in Cardiff to review Magician: The Astonishing Life and Work of Orson Welles by Chuck Workman.
+Phil Morris is at the Chapter Arts Centre in Cardiff to review the documentary Magician: The Astonishing Life and Work of Orson Welles by Chuck Workman.

 The single word that springs to my mind when I consider the films of Orson Welles is love.
 Not that he ever indulged in the sentimental confection of the Hollywood romance, nor did his films express an abstracted love of humanity.
 Many of his leading ladies also happened to be his lovers, and his progressive political beliefs were rooted in the conviction that people were essentially good; however, the directorial eye of Welles was too acute to human vanity, pride and stupidity to make love the subject of his films.
 His love was for the medium of cinema itself.